5 ways to save on back to school shopping

 Back to school shopping is upon us – are you ready to save some money?!

-With all of the clothes, and backpacks, and lunch boxes, and pencils and crayons and everything else that comes with back to school time – there needs to be some easy ways to save money, don’t you think?
+With all of the clothes, and backpacks, and lunch boxes, and pencils and crayons and everything else that comes with back to school time – there need to be some easy ways to save money, don’t you think?
 Back to school shopping can be really expensive if you’re not careful.

-Here are 5 ways that you can save on back to school shopping.
+Here are 5ways that you can save on back to school shopping.

 1. Use what you have

 Before you head out to the store to go shopping, take an inventory of what you already have on hand.
 Do you really need to buy your kids new clothes?
 Maybe they just need a few warm sweaters and some new socks.
-Is a new backpack really necessary, or will last year’s bag do just fine?
+Is a new backpack really necessary, or will last year’s bag does just fine?

 I’m sure that some of your kids’ school supplies can be reused from the year before (and if this is the first year of school for them, they probably don’t even need to bring any school supplies).